 Is it me, or is that not taking a step together but, in fact, taking a further step apart?

 It makes me wonder what would happen if a white player (or any player, for that matter) took a knee during the black national anthem.
+I’m confident that person would be praised for their bravery, speaking out against whatever it is they think they’re representing.

 Think of the unity!